Marcus Aponius Saturninus: In the Year of the Four Emperors

-In the struggle between Vitellius and Vespasian during the Year of the Four Emperors, Saturninus with his relative Gaius Dillius Aponianus first espoused the cause of Vitellius, reporting on the fomenting rebellion in a letter to Vitellius.
-He seemed to only stick with Vitellius while this was a safe bet, however, and afterwards declared himself in favor of Vespasian, and crossed the Alps to join Marcus Antonius Primus in northern Italy.
-Saturninus decided to use the confusion of the shifting loyalties of the legions and tried to have a well-liked member of his legion killed, Tettius Julianus, who was a partisan of Vespasian in his legion and brother-in-law of Vespasian's finance minister.
-The pretext that Tettius was actually a secret Vitellius supporter.
-Primus, who was anxious to obtain the supreme command, excited a mutiny of the soldiers against Saturninus, who had after all attempted to assassinate pro-Vespasian factions in his legion.
+During the Year of the Four Emperors, Saturninus and his relative Gaius Dillius Aponianus initially supported Vitellius, to whom Saturninus wrote a letter reporting on the fomenting rebellion.
+Later Saturninus switched his allegiance to Vespasian, and crossed the Alps to join Marcus Antonius Primus in northern Italy.
+There, he tried to use the civil war as a pretext for killing a personal rival, his fellow officer Tettius Julianus.
+Julianus was well-liked by the soldiers, a partisan of Vespasian, and brother-in-law of Vespasian's finance minister, but nonetheless Saturninus accused him of secretly supporting Vitellius.
+Primus, who was anxious to obtain the supreme command, excited a mutiny of the soldiers against Saturninus, who before his change of allegiance had attempted to assassinate pro-Vespasian factions in his legion.
 Saturninus was compelled to flee the camp.

 Saturninus' fate afterwards is uncertain.
-While he is known to have been proconsul of Asia, although his tenure has been dated in the past to 73/74, Syme has pointed out some weaknesses in that argument, and argued that his office should instead be dated to 67/68.
+He is known to have been proconsul of Asia, and some sources date this appointment to 73/74, but Syme has pointed out some weaknesses in that argument and argued instead for a date of 67/68.
 Based on Syme's proposed earlier date, and the fact he last appears in the records of the Arval Brethren January 69, it is possible Saturninus died not long after taking flight.

 Saturninus and Caligula

 Suetonius tells the story of a man named "Aponius Saturninus" during the reign of the emperor Caligula, who may be the same as this Aponius Saturninus.
-In this tale, Caligula, keen to replenish the treasury he himself had depleted, decided to auction off some imperial gladiators.
-During the auction, Aponius Saturninus nodded off.
-Caligula noticed this and told the auctioneer to consider each of Aponius's nods as a bid.
-By the time Aponius had woken up, he'd purchased 13 gladiators for the astronomical sum of 9 million sesterces.
+In this tale, Aponius became drowsy at an auction of imperial property.
+Caligula maliciously told the auctioneer to consider Aponius's nods of the head as bidding signals, causing the sleeping man to inadvertently purchase 13 gladiators for the astronomical sum of 9 million sesterces.